-For the applicants ...
-Shri M. Chandrasekharan, Advocate with Shri Madhav Panikkar, Advocate.

-Shri A.K.
-Sikri, Advocate with Shri Ramjirnivasan, Advocate.
+For the applicantsShri M. Chandrasekharan, Advocate with Shri Madhav Panikkar, Advocate.Shri A.K.
+Sikri, Advocate with Shri Ramjirinivasan, Advocate.

 Shri S.S.
 Tewari, Advocate.

 Shri A.K.
-Sinha, Advocate.
+Singh, Advocate

 Shri Sunil Malhotra & Shri Ravi Kazi,

 Advocates.

 Shri A.K.
 Bahera, Advocate.

 Shri Hemant Kumar, Advocate.

 Shri Jog Singh, Advocate.

 Mrs. C.M.
 Chopra, Advocate.

-Shri Ashok Aggarwal & Ms. Nitya
+Shri Ashok Aggarwal & Ms. Nitya Ramakrishna, Advocates.

-Ramakrishna, Advocates.

 Shri A.K.
-Sahu, Advocate.
+Sahus, Advocate.

 Shri Sanat Kumar, Advocate.

 Shri Nanda Kumar, Advocate.

 For the respondents ..
 Shri P.H.
 Ramchandani, Sr. Counsel.

-(Judgment of the Bench delivered by Hon'ble Mr. Justice Amitav Banerji, Chairman)

-The second proviso to Rule 4 of the Civil Services Examination (published in the Gazette of India, Extraordinary, Part I Section, dated December 17, 1988) is challenged in these 62 Original Applications (O.A.).

-The principal question raised in these O.As

-is that the proviso placed restrictions on the applicants to better their chances through subsequent Civil Services Examination (C.S.E.) and requires them to resign from service, if they had succeeded in any previous examination and allotted any service or were undergoing training.
+(Judgment of the Bench delivered by Hon'ble Mr. Justice Amitav Banerji, Chairman) The second proviso to Rule 4 of the Civil ServicesExamination (published in the Gazette of India, Extraordinary, Extra-ordinary, dated December 17, 1988) is challenged in thesePart I Section, dated December 17, 1988) is challenged in these62 Original Applications (O.A.).The principal question raised in these O.A.s is that the proviso placed restrictions on the applicants to better their chances through subsequent Civil Services Examination (C.S.E.) and requires them to resign from service, if they had succeeded in any previous examination and allotted any service or were undergoing training.
 The applicants have taken the stand that the above restrictions are hit by the provisions of Article 14 of the Constitution and are contrary to law.
 Another plea raised is that the number of attempts permitted to SC/ST candidate has also been restricted which was not there earlier.
-The validity of the second proviso to Rule 4 has also been challenged on the ground that it is ultravires of the provision of Article 312 of the Constitution of India and has not been made after complying with the requirements of the said provision.
+The validity of the second proviso to Rule 4 has also been challenged on the ground that it is ultravires of the provision of Article 312 of the Constitution of India and has not been made after complying with the requirements of the legislation passed by the Parliament. said provision.
 In other words, the applicants' main grievance is that undue restrictions have been placed on their improving their career prospects by appearing and qualifying in future examinations.

-The common prayer to be found in almost all the 62 O. As is for declaring the second proviso to Rule 4 of the C.S.E. as illegal and void and violative of Articles 14 and 16 of the Constitution of India.
-The second prayer seeks a declaration that the insistence by the respondents that the applicants should forego any rights to higher/better employment which they may secure pursuant to the results of the C.S.E.
+The common prayer to be found in almost all the 62 0.
+As is for declaring the second proviso to Rule 4 of the C.S.E. as illegal and void and violative of Articles 14 and 16 of the Constitution of India.
+The second prayer seeks a declaration that the insistence by the respondents that the applicants should resign from any service and the applicants forgo any rights to higher/better employment which they may secure pursuant to the results of the C.S.E.
 1988, is illegal.
 The third prayer seeks a declaration that the applicants should be permitted to join the probationary training forthwith.
 The last prayer sought was to permit the applicants to sit in the ensuing examination.